jaypaulb/CanvusNoteMapper/README.md

 5. The server will start on `http://localhost:8080` by default.

 ### 4. Customization
+- **Port Configuration**:
-- To change the port, set the `PORT` environment variable in your `.env` file (if supported in your codebase).
+  - Set the `PORT` environment variable in your `.env` file or system environment
+  - Example: `PORT=3000` to run on port 3000
+  - If not specified, the server defaults to port 8080
 - Ensure all dependencies (such as the Gemini API key) are set in the environment or `.env` file.

 ---